heptarch/heptarch.github.io/drafts/demon.md

 Engineers and builders are only given small parts of the blueprint.
 Questions about other sections are at first politely, then firmly, discouraged, and those who keep asking are let go.
-A white-haired professor and a young woman are rumored to wander about and attend to the machines.
+A young woman is rumored to wander about and attend to the machines.
 The network is abandoned, but something bigger is already finished.